yewin-mm/spring-boot-docker-compose-sample/README.md

 ## ⚡️About The Project
 This is Demo Project for Spring boot with docker compose. <br>
 Docker Compose is to manage one or many containerized applications in one configuration file called `docker-compose.yml` and you can easily build and run your applications by using that file. <br>
-Also, `docker-compose` is to reduce typing many commands to run multiple containers in CMD or Terminal and all you need is to type `docker-compose up -d` and `docker-compose down -d`.
+Also, `docker-compose` is to reduce typing many commands to run multiple containers in CMD or Terminal and all you need is to type `docker-compose up -d` and `docker-compose down -d`. <br>
 You should learn application with Dockerfile without docker-compose first in here.
-[Spring Boot Docker Sample](https://github.com/yewin-mm/spring-boot-docker-sample)
+[Spring Boot Docker Sample](https://github.com/yewin-mm/spring-boot-docker-sample) <br>
 As of now, running application as container way is the best option to manage application deployment. (you can find more about benefits of using docker in google). <br>
 You can learn how to add configuration in Docker Compose file to build dockerized application. <br>
 I've dropped some docker commands to run application in below [Instruction](#instruction) section. <br>